hbctraining/Peak_analysis_workshop/lessons/08_motif_analysis.md

 </p>

 **Motifs are typically short, conserved sequences** that have a specific biological significance, such as being binding sites for transcription factors (TFs), or other proteins that regulate gene expression.
 Motifs are often represented as **Position-specific Weight Matrices (PWM)**, which is a matrix of 4 x _m_ where _m_ is the motif length.
-Every position in the matrix represents the probability of each nucleotide at each index position of the motif.
+Every position in the matrix represents the probability of that nucleotide at each index position of the motif.

 <p align="center">
 <img src="../img/Motif-Example-PWM.png" width="250">